ankaAR/bestiario5e/_creatures/giant-goat.md

 armor_class: "11 (armadura natural)"
 ---

-***Charge.*** If the goat moves at least 20 ft. straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 5 (2d4) bludgeoning damage.
+***Charge.*** If the goat moves at least 20 ft. straight toward a target and then hits it with a ram attack on the same turn, the target takes an extra 5 (2d4) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 13 Strength saving throw or be knocked prone.

 ***Sure-Footed.*** The goat has advantage on Strength and Dexterity saving throws made against effects that would knock it prone.

 ### Actions

 ***Ram.*** Melee Weapon Attack: +5 al ataque, alcance 5 pies, un objetivo.
-Impacto: 8 (2d4 + 3) bludgeoning damage.
+Impacto: 8 (2d4 + 3) puntos de daño contundente.